Live Updates arrow

 4

-Contact us at least two working days before you start your connection to book an inspection.
-If the connection has not met our requirements, we’ll let you know what you will need to do to get approval.
-After this, you'll need to arrange a new inspection.
+Contact us at least two working days before backfilling your sewer connection to request a site inspection to make sure your connection has been carried out correctly.
+Use our site inspection checklist to make sure your sewer connection meets our requirements.
+If it hasn’t, we’ll let you know what to do to get approval.
+You’ll then need to arrange a new inspection.

 5

-Once we're happy that your connection complies with our requirements, we'll send you a completion letter within seven working days.
+Once we're happy that your connection to the public sewer meets our requirements, we'll send you a completion letter within seven working days.
+Your sewer connection is now complete.

 Managing surface water